rowtype-yoga/purescript-yoga-react-dom/README.md

 React's `createElement` may be invoked without any children, or with zero to many children.
 The only way to approximate this in PureScript was via a typeclass as in the `Simplified` DOM.

 The downside of this is that this stops working within Arrays because PureScript requires arrays to be of the same shape.
-There are two workarounds that I know of:
+Here is a workaround:

 Manually casting the text to be JSX via `text`: